ochairo/vanillante/README.md

 ## Overview

-This is a seed project for vanilla single page applications.
+This is a starter template project for single page applications in vanilla-ts.
-It is framework agnostic with minimal runtime dependencies,
+It is framework agnostic with minimal runtime dependencies, enabling easy customization with
-enabling easy customization with frameworks and libraries.
+frameworks and libraries.

 ## Technology stack